Facebook, Inc. (FB) VP Colin Stretch Sells 750 Shares

-Facebook, Inc. (NASDAQ:FB) VP Colin Stretch sold 750 shares of the stock in a transaction that occurred on Wednesday, October 24th.
-The stock was sold at an average price of $154.28, for a total transaction of $115,710.00.
-Following the transaction, the vice president now directly owns 91,644 shares in the company, valued at approximately $14,138,836.32.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Facebook, Inc. (NASDAQ:FB) VP Colin Stretch sold 750 shares of the stock in a transaction that occurred on Wednesday, October 31st.
+The stock was sold at an average price of $155.00, for a total transaction of $116,250.00.
+Following the completion of the transaction, the vice president now owns 90,894 shares in the company, valued at approximately $14,088,570.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Colin Stretch also recently made the following trade(s):